-The Cross River Design team is home to innovative, designers and craftsman from a wide array of disciplines — many of whom have been working together for more than 15 years.
+The Cross River Design team is home to innovative, landscape architects, designers horticulturists and craftsman from a wide array of disciplines — many of whom have been working together for more than 15 years.

 Anthony Berardo: Principal

-When Tony was young, his uncle would take him to New York’s Flower District, along 6th ave in the 20’s, where the sidewalks were walled in on all sides with flowers and greens stretching overhead in every direction – especially along 28th street.
+When Tony was quite young, his uncle who owned a florist, would take him along on runs to purchase flowers in New York’s Flower District, along 6th ave in the 20’s.
+He remembers canyons of flowers lining the sidewalks in every direction as far as the eye could see – especially along 28th street.
 Tony says this was his earliest memory of what really excited him, and what he could see himself doing for a lifetime.

-A graduate of the University of Georgia with degrees in both horticulture and landscape architecture, Tony had the good fortune of being enrolled as a student there while both Michael Dirr (planstman, rock god), and Darrell Morrison -Dean of the landscape architecture school with whom he still sees regularly, were actively teaching at the college.
-He still looks upon his experiences studying abroad while attending UGA as life changing.
+A graduate of the University of Georgia with degrees in both horticulture and landscape architecture, Tony had the good fortune of being enrolled as a student there while both Michael Dirr (planstman, rock god), and Darrell Morrison -Dean of the landscape architecture school with whom he sees regularly, were actively teaching at the college.

 After graduation, Tony worked for a number of landscape architecture firms around Manhattan – working mostly on large corporate projects.
-His biggest frustration at the time was the amount of work he saw invested in design projects that would either never be built, or be altered so radically in the field that the original design objective was lost.
-With that in mind, he set out to create a company that would make preserving design integrity a priority, from conception down to the finest details of project construction.
+His biggest frustration at the time was the amount of work he saw invested in projects that would either never be built, or altered so radically in the field that the original design objective was lost.
+With that in mind, he set out to create a company that would make preserving design integrity a priority – from conception, down to the finest details.

-Cross River was founded on the philosophy that great projects are created when the design and implementation are carefully orchestrated in sync, from with the smallest design details to the assembly and fabrication of each element in the field.
+Cross River was founded on the philosophy that great projects are created when the design and field implementation are carefully orchestrated in tandem.

 Larry Butynski: Landscape Architect

-Larry (fondly known as “LB”), worked together with Tony at a Landscape Architecture firm years before Cross River was created.
-Back then after a long day, Tony & Larry would leave the design office to experiment on small residential projects together – testing new ways of laying stone at this one, experimenting with new plant varieties on another.
+Larry (fondly known as “LB”), worked together with Tony years before Cross River was created.
+Back then after a long day, Tony & Larry would leave their office to experiment on small residential projects together – testing new ways of laying stone at this one, experimenting with new plant varieties on another.

-When Tony left to start Cross River, he figured that together with their years of collaboration – and with Larry’s unique approach to design, that Larry would make an ideal candidate for heading up the new design team.
-Tony asked Larry to join him when Cross River entered it’s second year, and the rest is history.
+When Tony left to start Cross River, he figured that together with their years of collaboration (and Larry’s unique approach to design), that Larry would make an ideal candidate for heading up the new design team.
+LB joined the firm when Cross River entered it’s second year, and the rest is history.

 Larry is a registered landscape architect in New Jersey and New York, and a Rutgers alumni as well.
-Having been with the company for over 23 years, Larry is pretty much responsible for overseeing all the work coming out of the design studio and he’s had the privilege of presenting many successful projects to township and city planning boards and associations.
-Larry’s true passion comes from design that influences the way people react with nature and the outdoor environment.
+Having been with the company for over 24 years, Larry is pretty much responsible for overseeing all the work coming out of the design studio.
+LB has had the privilege of presenting many successful projects to township and city planning boards and associations throughout the years.
+His true passion comes from design that influences the way people react with nature and the outdoor environment.

 Always the stoic, Larry is known for his cool head.
 In fact, when asked, no one in the company seems to remember a time when Larry actually “lost it”.

-Larry resides in Red Bank, New Jersey along with his wife Pat and two boys, Jesse & Jake.
+LB resides in Red Bank, New Jersey, along with his wife Pat and two boys, Jesse & Jake.
 Artists seem to run in the family – Larry’s wife Pat is a talented painter who teaches classes in abstract art when she‘s not herself, painting.